FoldingCommunity/fah-client-documentation/docs/source/index.rst

 FAH-Documentation-Test
 ======================

-This is a test build for Folding@Home's User Guide Documentation.

 Folding@home (FAH or F@h) is a distributed computing project for simulating protein dynamics, including the process of protein folding and the movements of proteins implicated in a variety of diseases.
 It brings together citizen scientists who volunteer to run simulations of protein dynamics on their personal computers.